 It’s possible to venture only to the falls, or to continue further and complete the distance of your choice before turning back.
 The scenery along the trail is breathtaking, seemingly torn from the pages of a fairytale.

 Enjoy the sounds and sights of beautiful Lunch Creek and its waterfall.
-Access to a beach is available off the trail as well, adding to the allure of this unspoiled Alaskan paradise.
+Access to an Alaskan beach is available off the trail as well, adding to the allure of this unspoiled paradise.

 Chase cascades in one of the most beautiful places on earth.
 From rainforest chutes to waterfalls next to glaciers, Alaska delivers in a big way.